 Even No Interview WFH Jobs Need the Right Equipment

 Despite not having to go through an interview, you will still need the proper home equipment for your work.
 Whether it is repetitive tasks or creative jobs, you can expect to spend a long time working in front of your computer.

 You don’t want to make the same mistake I made.
 Not having the right work-from-home equipment led me to suffer from wrist and back pain for a few years.
 An ergonomic chair, table, and mouse will pay off in the long run so you don’t need to spend on costly healthcare bills.

 However, if you are just starting out, you may not have the budget for these things yet.
-So, at the very least, you should get a cheap laptop stand like the Arae Adjustable Laptop Stand.
+So, at the very least, you should get a cheap laptop stand.

 Surprisingly, your body gets most of the support it needs from something as simple as this.
 First, your wrists won’t hurt as much when typing on your laptop due to the slanted angle.
 It does take a little bit of getting used to.